-Our recurring revenue contracts are generally for a term of three years at contract inception with one to three-year renewals thereafter.
-We anticipate a continued decrease in maintenance contract renewals as we transition our solution portfolio and maintenance customers from a perpetual license-based model to a cloud-based subscription delivery model.
-In the long term, we also anticipate an increase in recurring subscription contract renewals as we continue focusing on innovation, quality and the integration of our cloud-based solutions, which we believe will provide value-adding capabilities to better address our customers' needs.
+- + Growth in total revenue, as described above - Increased investments we have made in our sales organization and innovation - Increase in stock-based compensation of \$10.4 million, due to increases in the grant date fair values of our annual equity awards granted to employees over the last three years as our headcount has grown - Increase in hosting and data center costs of \$5.4 million as we are migrating our cloud infrastructure to leading public cloud service providers - Increase in amortization of software development costs of \$4.1 million due to investments made on innovation, quality and the integration of our cloud solutions - Increase in amortization of intangible assets from business combinations of \$3.0 million - Increase in employee severance of \$2.2 million related to the elimination of certain roles within the company, most of which occurred during the first quarter of 2019 - Increase in rent expense of \$1.8 million primarily associated with the lease of our New Headquarters Facility in Charleston, South Carolina, which commenced in April 2018 - Increase in restructuring costs of \$1.2 million and maintenance customers from a perpetual license-based model to a cloud subscription delivery model.
+In the long term, we also anticipate an increase in recurring subscription contract renewals as we continue focusing on innovation, quality and the integration of our cloud solutions, which we believe will provide value-adding capabilities to better address our customers' needs.
 Due primarily to these factors, we believe a recurring revenue customer retention measure that combines recurring subscription, maintenance and service customer contracts provides a better representation of our customers' overall behavior.
-During 2018, approximately 92% of our customers with recurring revenue contracts were retained.
-This customer retention rate reflects a modest decrease from our rate of approximately 93% for 2017 and was driven by our efforts to rationalize our portfolio of solutions and migrate customers from legacy solutions towards our next generation cloud-based solutions.
-We are investing in innovation and our customer success program, which we believe will increase customer retention over the long-term.
+During 2019 and 2018, approximately 92% of our customers with recurring revenue contracts were retained.
+This customer retention rate reflects our efforts to rationalize our portfolio of solutions and migrate customers from legacy solutions towards our next generation cloud solutions.
+We are investing in innovation, which we believe will increase customer retention over the long-term.